ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

   * the user is not allowed to enter any fresh query during this time.
   * the user input box will be disabled and a working message will be shown in it.
 * just refresh the page, to reset wrt the chat history and or system prompt and start afresh.
+* Using NewChat one can start independent chat sessions.
+  * two independent chat sessions are setup by default.

 ## Devel note